 We are in the midst of a disinformation pandemic.

 I often have these conversations with Trump supporters, but they aren’t really conversations because there is never an equal exchange of viewpoints, ideas, or even debates.
 Their idea of a debate is to send me a link, oftentimes emanating from Russia.
 It sometimes feels like I am talking to a robot, or someone who has been taken hostage.
-But what’s confusing is that these people are smart, nobody’s fool, but it’s odd because they seemed to have suspended critical thinking, no acknowledgement of Trump’s past or his white supremacy embrace.
-I was always under the impression that my friends were not racist, that they have a good heart, but here they are supporting a die in the wool racist.
+But what’s confusing is that these people are smart, nobody’s fool, but it’s odd because they seemed to have suspended critical thinking, no acknowledgment of Trump’s past or his white supremacy embrace.
+I was always under the impression that my friends were not racist, that they have a good heart, but here they are supporting a die-in-the-wool racist.

 “By adulthood, researchers have found, most Americans have been exposed to a culture with enough negative messages about African-Americans and other marginalized groups that as much as 80 percent of white Americans hold unconscious bias against black Americans, bias so automatic that it kicks in before a person can process it, according to the Harvard sociologist David Williams.”
 Page 186 Wilkerson, Caste